Grantville, San Diego: Government

 Grantville is part of the Navajo Community Plan, and the Navajo Community Planners group advises the city on land use and other issues affecting Grantville.
-The community is located within the 7th City Council District currently represented by Councilman Scott Sherman.
+The community is located within the 7th City Council District currently represented by Councilman Raul Campillo.

 Transportation

 Its main roads are Friars Road (which also serves Mission Valley) and Mission Gorge Road which leads into Mission Trails Regional Park to the north and continues south of Interstate 8 where it merges with Fairmount Avenue.
 Grantville is also served by public transit including San Diego Transit buses along major arteries and the San Diego Trolley's Green Line, whose Grantville station is situated on Alvarado Canyon Road near Fairmount Avenue adjacent to Interstate 8.

 Schools

-Grantville is served by the San Diego Unified School District.
+Grantville is served by San Diego Unified School District.
 The area contains Foster Elementary School and Lewis Middle School.
 Grantville students attend Patrick Henry High School in nearby Del Cerro.